JayBizzle/Safeurl/README.md

 Options
 ==================

 These are the default global options.
-If you want to define your own global options, publish the config with `php artisan config:publish jaybizzle/safeurl` and change the settings in `app/config/packages/jaybizzle/safeurl/config.php`.
+If you want to define your own global options, publish the config with `php artisan vendor:publish --provider="Jaybizzle\Safeurl\SafeurlServiceProvider"` and change the settings in `config/safeurl.php`.

 Options can be individually overridden on each call to `Safeurl::make(string, options)`